-After determining the relative importance of each category A species to each hunter group and altering the allocation accordingly, the director should consider the degree to which each hunter group is likely to use their allocated shares of the harvest according to the following procedure:
+After determining the relative importance of each category A species to each hunter group and altering the allocation accordingly, the director should

 3A) DETERMINE DEGREE OF UTILIZATION

 For each category A species in each region, divide (i) the average annual number of those animals harvested by resident hunters by (ii) the average annual number of those animals allocated to resident hunters, using data from the most recent five year period.
 Repeat for guided hunters.